Frequently Asked Questions

 How is the online beach pass system different from last season?

-Building on progress made in 2019 when it offered online sales of beach passes for the first time, RI State Parks has worked with our beach parking vendor to launch a new website that allows customers to buy online season passes.
-Starting in mid-June customers will also be able to buy daily flex passes and customers with either type of pass will be able to use newly installed Express Lanes at larger state beaches.
+Building on progress made in 2019 when it offered online sales of beach passes for the first time, RI State Parks has worked with our beach parking vendor to launch a new website that allows customers to buy online season passes and daily flex passes.
+Customers with either type of pass will be able to use newly installed Express Lanes at larger state beaches.

 Beach entrances will be using license plate recognition technology that will scan the license platess of prepaid customers’ vehicles and operate gate entrances.